Irish Soda Bread

 I had only made Irish brown bread before, so I followed this recipe pretty closely except for adding a few tablespoons of sugar.
 There were only 4 ingredients in this recipe: flour, soda, salt, and buttermilk.
 I didn’t even need to make out a shopping list.

-A lovely dense loaf with a perfectly chewy crust came out of my oven after the 50 minute baking time.
-I was unsure exactly how to slash the top, so my X may have been a little deep.
-Despite its rustic look, this was a fabulous bread for such minimal effort.
+- Despite its rustic look, this is a fabulous bread for such minimal effort.
 I got the “this is really, really good” response when I cut Bill a slice.

 - My Italian friend, Ann, recommends mixing the dough with your hands to give the bread a light and airy consistency.
 Her version also has a stick of butter and is quite tasty!
 Using a whisk is perfectly acceptable, too.